In Loving Memory of

 Flynn Michael was just 18 years old when his life was tragically cut short by a preventable reckless driving incident.
 Our foundation works tirelessly to advocate for stronger laws, educate communities, and prevent other families from experiencing this devastating loss.

-Together, we can create meaningful change and save lives through the Flynn Michael Law and comprehensive parental accountability measures.
+Together, we can create meaningful change and save lives through the Flynn MacKrell Law and comprehensive parental accountability measures.

 Our Mission